EnzoHuang0807/REPLUG/README.md

 ## LLM Scorer

-* Instead of using cosine similarity between query and document embeddings as score, one can LLM's ability to rerank model based on relevance.
+* Instead of scoring retrieved documents using cosine similarity, one can leverage an LLM to re-rank and score them based on relevance.
-* To enable this feature, use the `--llm_scorer` argument and set its value either to `pairwise` or `relevance`
+* To enable this feature, set the argument `--llm_scorer` to either `pairwise` or `relevance`

 ### Methods